 Ovulation bleeding vs implantation bleeding

-While ovulation bleeding happens around the time an egg leaves your ovary, implantation bleeding is something that can occur when a fertilized egg attaches to the lining of your uterus.
+While ovulation bleeding happens around the time an egg leaves your ovary, implantation bleeding is something that can occur when a fertilized egg (embryo) attaches to the lining of your uterus.

 How long after ovulation does implantation bleeding occur?

 Well, an egg has to be fertilized within 24 hours of its release from the ovary, and then implantation happens 7 to 14 days after the egg is fertilized.

 It can be easy to mistake implantation bleeding for the start of your period, but it’s a much lighter flow of blood and only lasts half a day to 2 days.

 The blood will also look more similar to ovulation bleeding (brown, reddish, or pink) rather than the bright red blood of your period.

 Does ovulation spotting happen before or after ovulation?

 Usually, ovulation spotting or ovulation bleeding happens while you’re ovulating, but it has been known to be a precursor to ovulation.

 So some light ovulation spotting could mean that you’re about to ovulate, about to leave your fertile window.